Word Decoding Lists

 Most importantly, word decoding gives a struggling student a 'learning tool' to tackle his/her fear of reading aloud.
 When faced with a word that he or she doesn't know, instead of going into panic mode, their eyes quickly scan for the small words that they recognize.
 Almost immediately, they begin to read independently with more confidence and less dread.

 Using decoding word lists is the best method to increase reading fluency.
 Even though initially struggling students can't successfully read a certain word, they usually are familiar with the word and can use it in conversation.
 So they just need to recognize and decode the written word that is already part of their speaking vocabulary.

 - an = can = scan = band = bandana

 - dance = nonattendance

-Should they stumble over a word, simply point out the 'small words' within the unfamiliar word thereby helping them 'decode it' (break it into smaller more manageable segments.)
+Should they stumble over a word, simply point out the 'small words' within the unfamiliar word thereby helping them 'decode it' — break it into smaller more manageable segments.

 As students learn to read more fluently, their comprehension increases.
-The words are no longer just a list of individual words to struggle through with all the anxiety associated with that dreaded task.
+The words in each sentence are no longer just a list of individual words to struggle through with all the anxiety associated with that dreaded task.
 They can finally grasp the meaning of the string of words that make up the sentence.